cap-js/docs/about/best-practices.md

 ### Event Listeners

-The way we register event handlers that *implement* a service looks very similar to how we would register similar handlers for the purpose of just *listening* to what happens with other services.
+The way we register event handlers that *implement* a service looks similar to how we register similar handlers for the purpose of just *listening* to what happens with other services.
 At the end of the day, the difference is only to *whom* we register event listeners.

 ::: code-group